patherlkd/Diversity-Challenge/README.md

 ![alt text](DC_UI/images/DC_icon.png)

-*A python code written to run Diversity Challenge quiz events for the Raspberry Pi and associated hardware.*
+*A python code written to run the Diversity Challenge quiz event for the Raspberry Pi and associated hardware.*

-This code can be adapted for other quiz like ideas.
+This code can be adapted for other quiz like ideas and is made available for anyone to use and adapt for whatever purpose.
+We advise that the coder be familiar with the basics of python.

 ## Getting Started

 These instructions will enable you to run the software, how to add questions, and some hints on how you can edit the code for your quiz idea.

-### What you need
+### What you need to run a DC style event

 ```
 1. A Raspberry Pi 3 Model B+ (what it was originally used on)
 2. Raspbian installed
 3. Pygame and its dependencies
 (see https://www.pygame.org/wiki/GettingStarted)
-4. Diversity Challenge buzzer setup
+4. Buzzer/button setup (push buttons on breadboards or Dome buttons).*
 ```
 You can of course use this code without the Diversity Challenge Buzzer setup, and make your own.

+* We will be releasing a website soon with further information on how you get DC to come to your place of work/school/university/institution to host a DC quiz event and/or hardware making event.

 ### Installing the code